dgraph-io/cloud-docs/content/admin/backend-modes.md

 ### GraphQL Mode

-GraphQL mode is the default setting on Slash GraphQL, and is suitable for backends where the primary mode of interaction is using the GraphQL APIs.
+GraphQL mode is the default setting on Dgraph Cloud, and is suitable for backends where the primary mode of interaction is using the GraphQL APIs.
 You can use DQL (formerly *GraphQL+-*) queries and mutations in this mode, as described in the [advanced queries](/advanced-queries/) section.
 However, all queries and mutations must be valid for the applied GraphQL schema.

 {{% notice "note" %}}
-In GraphQL mode, Slash will enforce a [strict schema](https://dgraph.io/docs/deploy/dgraph-administration/#restricting-mutation-operations), allowing mutations only on predicates already present in the schema.
+In GraphQL mode, Dgraph Cloud will enforce a [strict schema](https://dgraph.io/docs/deploy/dgraph-administration/#restricting-mutation-operations), allowing mutations only on predicates already present in the schema.
 Before executing a mutation on a predicate that doesn’t exist in the schema, you need to perform an `alter` operation with that predicate and its schema type.
 {{% /notice %}}